 Postgraduate tuition fees vary depending upon which subject area you are studying within, as well as your place of normal residence, nationality and mode of study.
-For UK and EU students, postgraduate fees at Lancaster start at £3,828 for research programmes and £5,500 for taught programmes, per year for full-time study.
-Fees for students from other countries differ, but many start from around £12,000 per year.
 To find out the tuition fee for individual degree schemes please look at Postgraduate taught fees or Postgraduate research fees.

 Please note that all tuition fees are compulsory and must either be paid in full at registration or paid in instalments.
 Payment is due on the first day of term or 15 days from invoice date if issued after.
 Please note, payment of fees in advance of arrival at Lancaster can be arranged too.

 Fee status and funding eligibility